The BioMimetic Systems Engineering (BMSE) Laboratory

 Email: r.mckinnon@uq.net.au

-Ms Astrid Nausa Galeano, 1st Year PhD Student
+Ms Astrid Nausa Galeano, 2nd Year PhD Student

-Astrid is a first-year PhD student at the UQ BioMimetic Systems Engineering (BMSE) Lab.
+Astrid is a second-year PhD student at the UQ BioMimetic Systems Engineering (BMSE) Lab.
 Her project, under the supervision of Dr. Mark Allenby, seeks to understand how tridimensional tissue formation can be controlled by manipulating its environment, such as microscale structure and macroscale nutrient transport.
 To do so, she is studying the effect of 3D microscaffolds and culture designs on cell morphology, growth, maturation, and tissue organisation.
 She has a Bachelor and a Master's degree in Chemical Engineering, both at the Universidad Nacional de Colombia.
 Previously she has worked in the production of therapeutic recombinant proteins employing mammalian cell culture and bioreactor optimization.
 Her motiviation is to develop high-impact biomedical engineering applications to facilitate patients' access to state-of-the-art technologies.

 Email: g.nausagaleano@uq.edu.au